Lina-Liuna/Leetcode/README.md

 Given an m * n matrix mat, return an array of all the elements of the array in a diagonal order.
 ![Lina png](https://github.com/Lina-Liuna/Leetcode/raw/main/solution_diagrams/498.%20Diagonal%20Traverse.png)

+### 25. 560.
+Subarray Sum Equals K
+Given an array of integers nums and an integer k, return the total number of sub-arrays whose sum equals to k.
+A sub-array is a contiguous non-empty sequence of elements within an array.